-Section 2608.
-Encumbrance of Funds.
+2608 Encumbrance of Funds.

-Except in cases of emergency as defined in Section 2611(d), the Purchasing Manager shall confirm the requested purchase is funded in the current fiscal year adopted budget.
+Except in cases of emergency as defined in CMC 2611(d), the Purchasing Manager shall confirm the requested Purchase is funded in the current fiscal year adopted budget.
 For items not identified in the current fiscal year adopted budget, the requesting City department shall be required to request a budget transfer to or receive City Council approval prior to engaging in the procurement process.

-Section 2609.
-Inspections.
+2609 Inspections.

-The Purchasing Manager, in his or her discretion, shall have the authority to inspect supplies and equipment delivered, or services rendered, to determine their conformance with the specifications set forth in the original contract or order.
+The Purchasing Manager, in his or her discretion or designee, shall have the authority to inspect materials, supplies and equipment delivered, or services rendered, to determine their conformance with the specifications set forth in the original contract or order.

-Section 2610.
-Bidding procedures for purchase of materials, supplies, equipment and services.
+2610 Bidding Procedures for Purchase of Materials, Supplies, Equipment and Services.

-Except as otherwise provided in this Chapter, all contracts of the City for the purchase of materials, supplies, equipment, and services of an estimated aggregate annual value that is \$25,000 or greater shall be made using the procedures contained in this Section.
-Purchases that are less than \$25,000 shall be governed by the procedures found under Section 2611(a).
-As used in this Section, "materials, supplies, equipment, and services" include all personal property and services, except professional services, as defined in Section 2611(b)(5), procured by the City.
-This Section shall not govern public project purchases.
+Except as otherwise provided in this Chapter, all contracts of the City for the Purchases for the City of materials, supplies, equipment, and services of an estimated aggregate annual value that is amount per Purchase Matter and contractor/vendor greater than \$25,000 \$75,000 or greater shall be made using the procedures contained in this Section.
+Purchases with an estimated amount per Purchase Matter and contractor/vendor that are less than \$25,000 of \$75,000 or less shall be governed by the procedures found under CMC 2611(a).
+As used in this Section, "materials, supplies, equipment, and services" include all personal property and services, except Professional Services, as defined in CMC 2601(n e), procured by the City.
+This Section shall not govern Public Project purchases which must comply with CMC 2612.

-(a) Notice Inviting Bids.
+- (a) Notice Inviting Bids.
 Notices inviting sealed bids shall include a general description of the materials, supplies, equipment, or services to be purchased; shall state where bid blanks and specifications may be secured; shall state the time, location, and manner in which the bids shall be submitted; and the time and place for opening bids.
-Any invitation to bid, request for proposal, and other solicitation may be cancelled in whole or in part when there is good cause therefor or when in the judgment of the Awarding Authority cancellation is in the City's best interests.

-(b) Published Notice.
+Any invitation to bid, request for proposal, and other solicitation may be canceled in whole or in part when there is good cause therefor or when in the judgment of the Awarding Authority cancellation is in the City's best interests. - (b) Published Notice.
 Notice inviting sealed bids shall be published at least ten (10) days before the date of opening of the bids.
 Notice shall be published at least once in a newspaper of general circulation, printed and published in the City, or if there is none, it shall be posted in at least three (3) public places in the City that have been designated by ordinance as the places for posting public notices.
 Notice shall also be posted on the City's official website if such website exists.